 A soft-tissue graft

-Dental implants.
+Dental implants .
+These can permanently replace teeth that have been extracted.
+They can also serve as an anchor for dentures.
 If you have false teeth (dentures), they should fit well and not be loose.

 Diabetes can also cause other oral problems.
 These include: